CoolBassist/JFORTH/README.md

 . | Ouputs the number on top of the stack.
 \+ \- \* \/ | Pops two numbers off the stack and pushes the result.
 DUP | Takes the number on top of the stack, and pushes it again.
+DROP | Discards the number on top of the stack.
-\> \< \>= \<= | Pops the two numbers on top of the stack, pushes 1 if true, 0 if false.
+\=\= \> \< \>= \<= | Pops the two numbers on top of the stack, pushes 1 if true, 0 if false.
 IF | If the number on top of the stack is a non-zero number, proceed as normal.
-Else skip ahead to an ELSE token.
+Else skip ahead to an ELSE or THEN token.
 ELSE | Skip ahead to a THEN token.
 THEN | Do nothing.

+A string has the following syntax `."Hello, world!"`.
+When a string is encountered it will instantly print to the console.

 ### Writing functions
 Function definitions have the following syntax